MKT3012 : Direct and Digital Marketing

 Assessment Rationale And Relationship

-In Semester 1, the open book exam provides students with the opportunity to demonstrate their knowledge and practice exam skills ready for the optional IDM exam in the summer.
-Students can achieve Cert DDM behind their name on passing the IDM summer exam which helps boosts their employability.
-Students are examined on a specific topic from Semester 1 and the ability to apply knowledge to case study material and examples.
-The report should be no more than 22 pages in length but a further (max.)
-15 pages of appendices can be included.
+In Semester 1, the open book exam provides students with the opportunity to demonstrate their knowledge and practice exam skills ready for the optional IDM Professional exam in the spring/summer.
+Students are examined on a specific topics from Semester 1 and the ability to apply knowledge to case study material and propose solutions using different examples.
+The IDM Professional Exam in the Summer enables students to achieve a professionally recognised qualification; Cert DDM behind their name.
+On passing this externally set Professional IDM exam helps boosts their employability prospects at the start of their marketing career.